dark-side/sports-hub/desktop_application_features/site_footer/user_stories/configure_site_footer/README.md

 Given I am logged in as an admin user

 When I am on the <b>Footer</b> configuration page
-Then I see two tabs:
+Then I see three tabs:
   - Company info
   - Contributors
+  - Newsletter
   And I see the <b>Company info</b> tab is active by default And I see the active tab name is highlighted